rollup/rollupjs.org/guide/en/06-faqs.md

 ES modules are an official standard and the clear path forward for JavaScript code structure, whereas CommonJS modules are an idiosyncratic legacy format that served as a stopgap solution before ES modules had been proposed.
-ES modules allow static analysis that enables optimizations like tree-shaking, and provide advanced features like circular references and live bindings.
+ES modules allow static analysis that helps with optimizations like tree-shaking, and provide advanced features like circular references and live bindings.

 #### What Is "tree-shaking?"